VolkovLabs/volkovlabs.io/docs/volkovlabs-image-panel/index.md

 ## Getting Started

-Base64 Image/Video/PDF panel can be installed from the Grafana repository or use the `grafana-cli` tool to install from the command line:
+Base64 Image/Video/PDF panel can be installed from the Grafana Catalog or use the `grafana-cli` tool to install from the command line:

 ```bash
 grafana-cli plugins install volkovlabs-image-panel